Determinants of pseudo-laplacians and $\zeta^{({\rm reg})}(1)$ for spinor bundles over Riemann surfaces: On Steiner's relation between regularized and the Robin mass

 \section{On Steiner's relation between regularized $\zeta(1|\Delta)$ and the Robin mass}

 For the case of the trivial bundle $L$, relation (\ref{ADM via Robin}) between regularized $\zeta(1|\Delta)$ (given by (\ref{reg zeta 1})) and the Robin mass is proved in Proposition 2, \cite{Steiner}.
 In this section, we provide a straightforward generalization of this result to the case of arbitrary $L$.
-For simplicity, we assume that ${\rm Ker}\,\Delta=\{0\}$.
+For simplicity, we assume that ${\rm Ker}\,\Delta=\{0\}$ (if ${\rm Ker}\,\Delta\ne\{0\}$, the zero modes are excluded from the definition of $\zeta(s|\Delta)$ and $\mathrm{K}(x,y,t)$ in the formulas below should be replaced by $\mathrm{K}(x,y,t)-B(x,y)$, where $B$ is the Bergman kernel defined after (\ref{bergman})).

 Let $x,y,t\mapsto \mathrm{K}(x,y,t)$ be the heat kernel associated with the equation $(\partial_t+\Delta)u(x,t)=0$.
 According to Theorem 2.5 and formulas (2.24) and (2.25) on p.34, \cite{Fay}, $\mathrm{K}(x,y,t)$ admits the asymptotics